 As a result of our significant product development, customer support, selling and marketing efforts, we have required substantial working capital to fund our operations.
-Over the last few years and again subsequent to the end of the first quarter of 2013, we restructured our operations to lower our costs and operating expenditures in some geographic regions, while investing in other regions; and to lower the level of revenue required for our net income breakeven point; or offsetting in part, costs rising over time; to preserve our cash position and to focus on profitable operations.
+Over the last few years and again during the second quarter of 2013, we restructured our operations to lower our costs and operating expenditures in some geographic regions, while investing in other regions; creating headroom to hire critical product development resources; and to lower the level of revenue required for our net income breakeven point; as well as offsetting in part, costs rising over time; to preserve our cash position and to focus on profitable operations.
 See "Business Restructuring Progress" discussion above for future expected restructuring related payments.

 We believe that we have sufficient working capital available under our operating plan to fund our operations and capital requirements through at least the next one-year period.
-Approximately \$8.5 million of our cash is located in foreign subsidiary accounts at March 31, 2013.
+Approximately \$8.8 million of our cash is located in foreign subsidiary accounts at June 30, 2013.
 Although we have no current repatriation plans, there may be tax and other impediments to repatriating the cash to the United States.
 Our working capital may be used to fund share repurchases and growth initiatives including acquisitions, which could reduce our liquidity.
 Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek additional financing.